BrahimS/shared-ui-components/README.md

-# 📦 E-Commerce UI Kit Monorepo
+# 📦 UI Kit Monorepo

 A scalable and reusable component library, built with **React.js**, **Nx**, and **TypeScript**.